zyken1/Abogado/README.md

 # Abogado
-First Proyect in android for  the example to future
+First Proyect in android for  the example to future on android